joolstorrentecalo/gitlab-foss/doc/api/projects.md

 Import members from another project.

-If the importing member's role for the target project is:
+If the importing member's role in the target project is:

-- Maintainer, then members with the Owner role for the source project are imported with the Maintainer role.
+- Maintainer, then members with the Owner role in the source project are imported with the Maintainer role.
-- Owner, then members with the Owner role for the source project are imported with the Owner role.
+- Owner, then members with the Owner role in the source project are imported with the Owner role.

 ```plaintext
 POST /projects/:id/import_project_members/:project_id